Richland Chambers Lake is the 3rd largest lake in the boundaries of the State of Texas. It is 44,000 Acres of water with 330 miles of shoreline.

 - How high does the water get before it goes over the dam?

-The dam is 8 miles long and has a 447 foot spillway with 24 gates that release water when necessary into the Trinity River.
-Water can be let out of the lake very quickly, ideally water does not go over the dam.
+The dam is 8 miles long and has a 960 foot spillway with 24 gates that release water when necessary into the Trinity River.
+The dam is an earthen dam with a concrete upstream face and a maximum height of 120’.
+The top of the dam is 330’ above mean sea level.
+The water has never gone over the dam.

 Building on Richland Chambers Lake